magronp/bsrnn/docs/analysis.md

 In this document we investigate several model configurations and hyper parameters.
 Our primary goal is to reproduce the paper's results, but we conduct several additional experiments to study the behavior of the model and training process in more depth.
 We also seek to optimize the model in order to eventually improve the performance over the original BSRNN.

-For speed, we display results on the validation set in terms of *utterance* SDR, as it is much faster to compute than the [chunk SDR](README.md#test-results).
-The utterance SDR is used as metric in the latest [MDX challenges](https://www.aicrowd.com/challenges/sound-demixing-challenge-2023/problems/music-demixing-track-mdx-23), and it is equal to a basic signal-to-noise ratio.
-It is computed on entire tracks and averaged over tracks.
+For speed, we display results on the validation set in terms of *utterance* SDR, as it is much faster to compute than the [chunk SDR](README.md#test-results) using museval.
+The utterance SDR is equal to a basic signal-to-noise ratio on entier tracks (no chunking into frames, no distortion filter).
+It is used as evaluation metric in the latest [MDX challenges](https://www.aicrowd.com/challenges/sound-demixing-challenge-2023/problems/music-demixing-track-mdx-23).
+We report the mean over songs.

 We consider a small model with a hidden dimension of 64 and a number of repeats of 8, except when trying the [larger](#large-model) or [optimized](#optimized-model) models.